campanam/BaitsTools/README.md

 General instructions for installation using RubyGems/Bundler and specific instructions for macOS are provided below.
 You can test your BaitsTools installation by running the tutorials included in the example_data directory.
 The archive "tutorial.tgz" includes the expected output of each tutorial.
 Note that vcf2baits and stacks2baits output will vary slightly due to the random number generator.

 ### Installation using RubyGems and Bundler
 The BaitsTools executables can be installed using [RubyGems](https://www.rubygems.org) and [Bundler](https://bundler.io/) (available on most UNIX-like operating systems with [Ruby](https://www.ruby-lang.org) and RubyGems installed).
 See instructions for macOS below as macOS requires the [Ruby Version Manager](https://rvm.io) to manually install Ruby gems.
 See the Ruby and RubyGems documentation for installation on other operating systems.

-In a terminal window, execute the following commands:
+Precompiled gems are available [here](https://github.com/campanam/BaitsTools/pkgs/rubygems/baitstools).

+After downloading the latest precompiled gem, execute the following command in a terminal window:

+`gem install baitstools-1.8.0.gem`

+To manually build and install the gem, execute the following commands in a terminal window:

 `git clone https://github.com/campanam/baitstools`
 `cd baitstools`
 `gem build baitstools.gemspec`
-`gem install baitstools-1.7.8.gem`
+`gem install baitstools-1.8.0.gem`

 ### macOS Installation
 macOS uses a deprecated version of Tcl-Tk as its default Tk framework.
 For best results, install [ActiveTcl 8.6](https://www.activestate.com/products/activetcl/downloads/) and then reinstall the tk gem (`gem install tk`).
 Tcl-Tk can also be installed using [Homebrew](https://brew.sh) or [Anaconda](https://anaconda.org/), but the windows are not optimized for these methods.